Greek Revolution Bicentennial

 March 25th 2021 marks the 200 years since the Greek Revolution against the Turks was declared back in 1821...

-Because of that year, the Greeks usually refer to the entire struggle simply as '1821'.
+Because of that year, the Greeks usually refer to the entire war as '1821' or '21'.

 The Ionian Islands were primarily under the rule of Venice, which also was a big naval power at the time and rival to the Ottomans.
-Keep in mind that most mediaeval fortresses of Greece (yes, that is a thing!) were built by the Venetians, who nevertheless demolished plenty of ancient buildings and pillaged God knows how many relics (thank you, Venetians....).
+Keep in mind that most mediaeval fortresses of Greece (yes, that is a thing!) were built by the Venetians, who nevertheless demolished plenty of ancient buildings and pillaged who knows how many relics (thank you, Venetians #not).

-Greece would have looked very similar to any muslim country, and if it wasn't for the Greek antiquities and churches, it wouldn't be very easy to tell the difference.
+Greece, as part of the Ottoman Empire, would have looked very similar to a muslim country, and if it wasn't for the Greek antiquities and churches, it wouldn't be very easy to tell the difference.

 Another region that wasn't liberated (only briefly) was Asia Minor/Ionia with cities like Ephesus, Smyrna etc. Some parts of Greece were even re-invaded by the Turks later, such as Cyprus (the northern part is still occupied), preventing the island to unite with the rest of Greece.